Be aware of Assistance Dogs!

 A very important independence hero is the assistance dog.
 Raising awareness and sharing information is very much needed.
 Because…

-Assistance dogs are making the difference.
+Assistance dogs are making the difference

 ATO’s Ambassador Assistance Dogs Worldwide.
 Helma, took the initiative to implement legislation in the Netherlands, to make sure that assistance dogs would be welcome always and everywhere in 2016.
 It took years to reach that goal.
 She made it to national television and had countless interviews on the radio, in newspapers and of course online.

-This year she was appointed Knight of the Order of Oranje Nassau – a prestigious title of honor given to Dutch citizens who have contributed to society at large.
+Helma has been appointed Knight of the Order of Oranje Nassau – a prestigious title of honor given to Dutch citizens who have contributed to society at large.

 In 2018 she toured the country and organised meet ups in all 12 provinces with local politicians, the media and of course assistance dogs users.
 Again, to raise more awareness.

 Sandra’s dog Wizzard has traveled with her to Pakistan and other countries in Central Asia, and to Africa.
 She was classified as a ‘terrorist’ once for having her assistance dog with her.
 Her story was published on the Guardian.

 She is always with Noah, whether getting groceries, or on the bus bringing her kids to school.
 She loves travel and takes every opportunity to celebrate life.

 On a daily basis, she experiences negativity, being ignored, being called names for bringing her dog.
 The fact that assistance dogs are to be with the owner 24/7 is obvious for those around her.